 Medical Editor: John P. Cunha, DO, FACOEP

-Liquid PedvaxHIB [Haemophilus b Conjugate Vaccine (Meningococcal Protein Conjugate)] is used to prevent infection caused by haemophilus b bacteria.
-The vaccine will not protect against other types of influenza.
-It is an immunization.
-Common side effects include pain, swelling, and redness at the injection site.
-Drowsiness, irritability/crying, loss of appetite, diarrhea, fever, or vomiting may also occur.
+Liquid PedvaxHIB [Haemophilus b Conjugate Vaccine (Meningococcal Protein Conjugate)] is an immunization used to prevent infection caused by haemophilus b bacteria.
+Liquid PedvaxHIB vaccine will not protect against other types of influenza.
+Common side effects of Liquid PedvaxHIB include injection site reactions (pain, swelling, and redness), drowsiness, irritability, crying, fussiness, loss of appetite, diarrhea, fever, vomiting, joint pain, or body aches.